 Both traditional and infrared saunas help relax your muscles and soothe muscle and joint pain.
 The heat that you experience during your sauna session can also help to release endorphins, making you feel more energized and happier.

 Because saunas improve your circulation, they also aid your body’s natural healing process.
-This is particularly useful after a tough workout where your muscles have experienced a strain or tearing.
+This is particularly useful after a tough workout where your muscles have experienced strain or tearing.

 Using a sauna regularly after exercise will keep you from injuring yourself and get you back into a state where you’re comfortable faster.